Moonveil-Kanata/muragraylevelfix-deck/README.md

 Install vkBasalt from Discover

 Drag and drop and choose "Link Here" ``/home/deck/.config/vkBasalt/vkBasalt.conf`` to ``/home/deck/.local/share/flatpak/runtime/org.freedesktop.Platform.VulkanLayer.vkBasalt/x86_64/24.08/{UNIQUE NUMBER}/files/etc/vkBasalt``

+If it's not work, try changing the flatpak permission from system settings, or flatseal.

 ## Bottles via Flatpak
 If you open your bottles → Settings → and hover to ``Post-Processing Effects`` it will hint you to install vkBasalt flatpak with specified version.
 Something like: